Professor-G/StreamingInstability_YJ14/docs/source/Godines et al 2025.rst

 Figure 3 - Simulations
 -----------

 The following code shows the time evolution of the three simulations.
+This uses the analysis results saved above and the time series dataframe provided in the simulation data.

 .. code-block:: python